falcon-computing/genome-release/deploy/aws/docs/README.md

    [centos@ip-172-31-11-209 ~]$ sudo chown -R centos /local
    ```
-The device /dev/nvme0n1 was mounted on /local and we give centos user the full access.
+The device /dev/nvme0n1 was mounted on /local and centos user should have full access.

 ## Prepare Reference Genome
 In /local, create the ref/ folder: